Don't Dismantle What Keeps Us Safe in SF Preserve SF Pretrial

 Public safety rate

 No new charges while enrolled (2023).
-Comparable to Santa Clara — and held while releasing more people, with higher needs, in a more demanding urban environment than any other county in California.
+Comparable to Santa Clara — and held while releasing more people, with higher needs, in one of the most demanding urban environments in California.

 96%

 Across 19,000+ scheduled court dates.
 How?
+Meeting clients where they are.
+Personalized treatment plans.
 Outreach workers knocking on tents at sunrise.
 Hotel-room wake-up calls.
 Personal escorts to court.
+Deep community partnerships.
 The whole point of pretrial supervision — done with intention.

 630K